ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 There is a small problem though.
 The problem is our tag name is not totally future-proof.
 There's two considerations here:

-The first is that some day HTML might get a tag with the same name.
-I pray every night before bed that WHATWG will give us `icon`.
-If WHATWG doesn't, it's still possible some other developer will use it.
+The first is that some day HTML might get a tag with the same name as ours.
+I pray every night before bed that WHATWG will give us `<icon>`...but if WHATWG doesn't, it's still possible some other developer might.
 Either way there's risk of a collision and this brings us to the second consideration: prefixing.

-Although we aren't technically creating Custom Elements at this point, you'll want to follow the spec and use a prefix for your custom tags.
+Although these aren't technically Custom Elements at this point, you'll want to follow the spec and use a prefix for your custom tags.
 At Avalara we use `s-` as our prefix.
-The `s` is short for Skylab, which is the name of our design system, but it also stands for:
+The `s` is short for Skylab, which is the name of our design system, but it also means:
 * **s**tandards - we always go for standards until we actually need to bring in a dependency
 * **s**emantic - tags with attributes are much more semantic than div/span with classes
 * **s**mall - basic HTML and CSS can take you very far without needing something like React
 * **s**hared - these components are shared by our 20+ web apps and three times as many developers
 * **S**eattle - not really, but that's where we are!
 Come [join us](https://www.avalara.com/us/en/about/jobs/job-details.oUKm8fwS.html)

 So yeah, prefixing is a best-practice.
 It solves the risk of colliding tags and it's a helpful visual distinguisher between standard and custom tags.
-More importantly it sets you up very nicely for when JavaScript-enabled functionality is required.
-You see, the custom tag approach scales in both directions: you get to scale down to lightweight CSS-only components like icon, or all the way up to interactive components that respond to state changes all while maintaining _the same uniform HTML interface_.
-The secret is staying close to standards.
+More importantly it sets you up very nicely for when JavaScript-enabled functionality is required and you go Custom Elements or similar.
+You see, using prefixed custom tags instead of classes can scale in either direction: you can scale down to lightweight CSS-only components like icon, or all the way up to interactive components that respond to state changes all while maintaining _the same uniform HTML interface_.
+The secret is prefixed custom tags.

-Let's see how our Alert can go from a basic custom tag with styles to interactive component without breaking changes or a shifting paradigm.
+Let's see how our Alert can go from a basic custom tag with styles to interactive JavaScript-enabled component without breaking changes or a shifting paradigm.

 In a future release of Alert let's say we're adding the ability to customize the `autodismiss` duration.
 You can take the default four seconds by simply adding the attribute, or you can shorten or extend that duration by setting its value to a number: